upstandfm/app/README.md

 #### Publish directory

-There are 2 publish directories (Storybook app + web app) and their values are configured as env vars:
+There are 2 publish directories (Storybook + app) and their values are configured as env vars:

 | Type      | Description                                                                    | Build command      | Publish directory | Env var name             |
 | --------- | ------------------------------------------------------------------------------ | ------------------ | ----------------- | ------------------------ |